8-K Filings Explained: The Early Warning System for Investors

 - The exhibits often contain more practical detail than the main text.

-- Building a simple monitoring habit around 8‑Ks gives you an edge over investors who only look at quarterly reports.
+- Building a monitoring habit gives you an edge over investors who only look at quarterly reports.

-You don’t have to read every 8‑K in the market.
-You do want to see every 8‑K for the companies you actually care about.
+You don't need to read every 8-K in the market.
+You do want to see every 8-K for companies you care about.

 Track 8-Ks in Real Time